 Liquidity risk is the risk that Vhi Insurance will not have available funds to meet its obligations as they fall due.
-This could result in the forced early realisation of assets causing the Company a financial cost.
+This could result in the forced early realisation of assets causing Vhi Insurance a financial cost.
 Factors affecting risk exposure include net cash flows, investment strategy, credit cycles, external effects on the level of interest rates and other penalties charged on early realisation of assets.
-The main liquidity risk faced by the Company is having insufficient liquid or realisable assets to meet liabilities as they fall due over the short or medium term.
-Vhi Insurance held €17,157k in cash and short term deposits as at 31 December 2019 (2018: €26,765k).
+The main liquidity risk faced by Vhi Insurance is having insufficient liquid or realisable assets to meet liabilities as they fall due over the short or medium term.
+Vhi Insurance held €15,172k in cash and short-term deposits as at 31 December 2020 (2019: €17,157k), with an additional €200,038k (2019: €111,980k) available in money market funds.